Home

 Client 42 email42@mail.com Dec 26, 2022

-Defining The scope
+Defining the data migration scope

 Given the requirements, you can now summarize that:

-• You need to move a set of company records
+• You need to move a set of company records;

-• You need to move a set of customer records
+• You need to move a set of customer records;

-• You need to move a set of contract records
+• You need to move a set of contract records;

-• Customer records should be linked with the company records
+• Customer records should be linked with the company records;

-• One company record can have multiple related customer records
+• One company record can have multiple related customer records;

-• Contract records should be linked with the company records
+• Contract records should be linked with the company records.

 Analyzing your Salesforce data model